-The following table summarizes the amount at fair value and location of the derivative instrument in the Consolidated Balance Sheet as of December 31, 2018:
+The following table summarizes the amount at fair value and location of the derivative instruments in the Consolidated Balance Sheet as of December 31, 2019:

-Fair Value Fair Value (In thousands) Balance sheet caption Ar mount Interest rate swap designated as cash flow hedge Other current assets \$ 121 Interest rate swap designated as cash flow hedge Other non-current assets \$ 104
+Fair Value (In thousands) Balance sheet caption A mount Interest rate swap designated as cash flow hedge Other accrued liabilities \$ 323 Interest rate swap designated as cash flow hedge Other non-current liabilities \$ 686

-The following table summarizes the amount at fair value and location of the terminated derivative instruments in the Consolidated Balance Sheet as of December 31, 2017:
+The following table summarizes the amount at fair value and location of the derivative instruments in the Consolidated Balance Sheet as of December 31, 2018:

-Fair Value (In thousands) Balance sheet caption Ar mount Interest rate swap designated as cash flow hedge Other accrued liabilities \$ 127 Interest rate swap designated as cash flow hedge Other non-current assets \$ 60
+Fair Value Fair Value (In thousands) Balance sheet caption Amount Interest rate swap designated as cash flow hedge Other current assets \$ 121 Interest rate swap designated as cash flow hedge Other non-current assets \$ 104

 By utilizing interest rate swaps, we are exposed to credit-related losses in the event that the counterparty fails to perform under the terms of the derivative contract.
 To mitigate this risk, we entered into the interest rate swap with a major financial institution based upon credit ratings and other factors.
 We regularly assess the creditworthiness of the counterparty.
-As of December 31, 2018, the counterparty to the interest rate swap had performed in accordance with its contractual obligations.
+As of December 31, 2019, the counterparty to the interest rate swap had performed in accordance with its contractual obligations.
 Both the counterparty credit risk and our credit risk were considered in the fair value determination.